-Traveling to and from the Golden Mosque is a bit exciting.
-To reach the Mosque, we rode an Awang bound jeepney from the City center to Sinsuat Avenue in Barangay Kalangan (near the Husky Terminal) then had a habal-habal ride to the Grand Mosque.
+Traveling to and from the Golden Mosque is a bit challenging.
+To reach the Mosque, we took an Awang bound jeepney from the City center to Sinsuat Avenue in Barangay Kalangan (near the Husky Terminal) then had a habal-habal ride to the Grand Mosque.

 Habal-habal or motorcycle is the only way to get there.
 I paid Php.
-70 roundtrip and it’s worthwhile to ask your driver to stay until you’re finished with your visit and photo shoot.
-There’s not much else out there and there are certainly no buses to take you back to the city.
+70 roundtrip, and it’s worthwhile to ask your driver to stay until you’re finished with your visit and photoshoot.
+There’s not much else out there, and there are certainly no buses to take you back to the city.

-Upon reaching the place, a friendly soldier who provides security to the area welcomed us and required us to sign their logbook.
+Upon reaching the place, a friendly soldier who provides security to the area welcomed us and asked us to sign their logbook.
 The Ilocano soldier informed us that we can roam around the Mosque and take photos freely.

-The Sultan Hassanal Bolkiah Masjid, Grand Mosque or Golden Mosque of Cotabato City is the largest mosque in the Phillipines and is considered an Islamic architecture masterpiece.
+The Sultan Hassanal Bolkiah Masjid, Grand Mosque, or Golden Mosque of Cotabato City, is the largest mosque in the Philippines and is considered an Islamic architecture masterpiece.

 The golden domes against the blue Philippine sky are dramatic and eye-catching.
-800 male and 400 female worshippers can be accommodated and the minarets are 141 feet tall.
+800 male and 400 female worshippers can be accommodated, and the minarets are 141 feet tall.

-Travel to Cotabato City itself is considered off the beaten track for people who are visiting the Philippines, but the trip is well worth it.
+Travel to Cotabato City itself is considered off the beaten track for people visiting the Philippines, but the trip is well worth it.
 Sometimes, travel advisories are just meant to be ignored.
 Honestly, I feel much safer each time I visit some of my favorite places in Mindanao.